romanz/electrs/doc/schema.md

  * `"O{txid}{vout}" → "{scriptpubkey}{value}"`

+Once the initial sync is done, the following is set:

+ * `"I" →  ""`

 ### `history`

 Each funding output (except for provably unspendable ones) results in the following new row (`H` is for history, `F` is for funding):